jmannDev43/sqlToMongo/README.md

 # sqlToMongo

-#### Personal project to query using standard SQL in Mongo shell and have it converted to MongoDB queries, with custom tab completion (WIP).
+#### Personal project to query MongoDB using standard SQL in Mongo shell, with custom tab completion (WIP).

 ### Querying